 The Council's Changing for the Future programme continues to be the mechanism for identifying corporate improvement and achieving efficiencies to deliver balanced budgets.
-Best Value / performance management

 In accordance with the principles of Best Value the Council seeks to pursue 'continuous improvement'.
 The corporate improvement team sit alongside the performance and improvement section, and the community planning team, each with individual responsibilities, within the chief executive's department.